piotr-j/spil-libgdx-sdk/README.md

 When a user contacts Spil customer support he/she may be asked for a Spil user id.
 Spil currently does not require registration for users and so cannot link an email to a Spil user id.
 All users are essentially guest users and thus have an anonymous user-id.
 For Android the developer should show the Spil user id in-game, for instance in a settings screen.
 For iOS this is not required, the user can find the Spil user id outside of the game.

-The Spil user id can be obtained by calling the `instance.getSpilUID();` method of the SpilSDK.
+The Spil user id can be obtained by calling the `instance.getSpilUserID();` method of the SpilSDK.
 This works for the Android SpilSDK, other backends return empty String.

 ### Wallet, Shop & Inventory